statusrow/statusrow.github.io/_posts/2017-12-09-happy-birthday-mom.md

 Jess

-In memory of Gail Lorraine (Weatherhead) Rego.
+In memory of Gail Lauraine (Weatherhead) Rego.